sarancr/api-auth-app/README.md

 ## Summary

-Able to successfully demonstrate how to implement a bais user authentication for an API on a node application using express, and PostgreSQL database.
+Able to successfully demonstrate how to implement a basic user authentication for an API on a node application using express, and PostgreSQL database.